themadder/Writing-Vault-Template/README.md

 # Writing-Vault-Template
 This is an Obsidian.MD Template Vault, meant to be copied and set up by the user with Obsidian.MD.
 You should probably have Obsidian.MD if you're reading this.
-All notes with "Placeholder" can be deleted or replaced with proper template to start off your project, they are mostly just to hold the structure in place.
+All notes with "Placeholder" or "Placehold" can be deleted or replaced with proper template to start off your project, they are mostly just to hold the structure in place.

 # Recomended Community Plugins
 - Advanced Tables